ChickenProp/chickenprop.github.com/drafts/in-my-culture-responsibility-oss.md

 In my culture, you take on more responsibility for a project if...

 * If you start *encouraging* people to use your project.
-If someone happens to stumble across your repository, you have no responsibility for what they do.
+If someone happens to stumble across a repository you never specifically shared, you have no responsibility for it.
 If you see them describe a problem they have, and you say "oh hey, I had that problem too, you might want to check out my repo" you have a little.
 If you create a website for your project where you describe it as "the best way to solve this problem", you have more.

-* If you have *many* users, whether you encouraged them or not.
+* If you have *many* users.
 If you shirk your responsibilities, most of the harm done is to your users[^other-stakeholders].
 With fewer users, the harm from not-acting-responsibly is lower, and so the responsibilities themselves are lower.

 * If your users are *invested* in your project.
 If they can't easily stop using it, you have more responsibility to treat them well.